This is a brief introduction to the academic and support staff you will meet during your academic journey from the Department of Development Studies.

 Dr Florah Sewela Modiba

-Florah is an academic coordinator, lecturer and researcher in the Department of Development Studies.
+Florah is a senior lecturer, academic coordinator, and researcher in the Department of Development Studies.
 She holds a doctoral degree (DLITT ET PHIL) in Development Studies from UNISA.
 Before joining NMU, she spent eight years in the corporate industry and academia working for companies such as SAP Research and UNISA.
 She is also an external examiner and moderator for other universities.
 Her research and innovation interests are in development policy; entrepreneurship (formal and informal businesses); ICTs in development; gender and development; and sustainable rural and township development.
 She is involved in research projects focusing on rural and township entrepreneurial financing, smart rural communities, rural livelihoods, community development, entrepreneurial development, youth empowerment, and local economic development.

 Dr Danai Tembo